 To scrape the paint off, position the paint scraper or putty knife at a 30 or 45-degree angle.
 This helps to get the tip of the paint scraper underneath the paint layer so the paint is easier to remove.

-When you have positioned the paint scraper, push it underneath the paint stain or coating and scrape the paint off.
+When you have positioned the paint scraper, push it underneath the paint coating and scrape the paint off.
 You will need to do this repeatedly because the paint will not come off once.